Are You a Fat-Shamer?

 "Imagine a world where people are supported in living happy, healthy lives, free of judgment about the size of their bodies… this is the mission of BEDA’s Weight Stigma Awareness Week."

-September 23-27 marks the 3rd annual Weight Stigma Awareness Week spearheaded by The Binge Eating Disorder Association (BEDA).
-Weightism may be the last socially acceptable prejudice in our culture—occurring more frequently than gender, sexuality, age or religious discrimination (Puhl, Andreyeva, & Brownell, 2008).
+September 23-27 2016 marks the 3rd annual Weight Stigma Awareness Week spearheaded by the Binge Eating Disorder Association (BEDA).
+Weightism may be the last socially acceptable prejudice in our culture — occurring more frequently than gender, sexuality, age, or religious discrimination (Puhl, Andreyeva, & Brownell, 2008).
 Not convinced?
 Click here, here, here, and here to read examples of disturbing fat-shaming incidents.
-Click here to view photographer, Haley Morris-Cafiero, brilliant photos in which she busts shamers being judgey wudgey.
+Click here to view photographer Haley Morris-Cafiero's brilliant photos in which she busts shamers who are being judgmental.

-An act of bullying, singling out, discriminating, or making fun of a fat person.
-The shaming may be performed under the guise of helping the person who is overweight/obese realize they need to lose weight or they will die, become ill, and/or never succeed in life or relationships.
-Fat shaming is an individual bias against people who are considered unattractive, stupid, lazy, or lacking self control.
+It's an act of bullying, singling out, discriminating, or making fun of a fat person.
+The shaming may be performed under the guise of helping the person who is overweight/obese to realize they need to lose weight or they will die, become ill, and/or never succeed in life or relationships.
+Fat-shaming is an individual bias against people who are considered unattractive, stupid, lazy, or lacking self-control.

 If fat-shaming doesn't work, why do so many still discriminate?